Chef Dennis

 Serving gravy with the chops keeps the chops from drying out.

-Can pork chops be served a little pink?
+Can you serve pork chops that are a little pink?

 More Recipes You’ll Love!